fluttercommunity/plus_plugins/README.md

 ---

-PlusPlugins is a set of Flutter plugins that is developed based on existing [Flutter plugins](https://github.com/flutter/plugins) with extra functionalities, platforms support, and better maintenance.
+PlusPlugins is a set of Flutter plugins that is developed based on plugins, which previously existed as a part of [Flutter plugins](https://github.com/flutter/plugins), with extra functionalities, support for more platforms and better maintenance.

-**Important:** As of January 2021, the Flutter team is no longer accepting non-critical PRs for the original set of plugins in `flutter/plugins`, and instead they should be submitted in this project.
-[You can read more about this announcement here.](https://github.com/flutter/plugins/blob/master/CONTRIBUTING.md#important-note) as well as [in the Flutter 2 announcement blog post.](https://medium.com/flutter/whats-new-in-flutter-2-0-fe8e95ecc65)

 [Feedback](https://github.com/fluttercommunity/plus_plugins/issues) and [Pull Requests](https://github.com/fluttercommunity/plus_plugins/pulls) are most welcome!